 5G is always faster than 4G

 5G encompasses three distinct frequency bands with radically different performance characteristics.
-High-band mmWave 5G achieves multi-gigabit speeds but has very limited coverage, while low-band 5G may offer only marginally better speeds than 4G LTE with better indoor coverage in some cases.
+High-band mmWave 5G achieves multi-gigabit speeds but has very limited coverage, while low-band 5G may offer only marginally better speeds than 4G LTE, and can even underperform a strong 4G connection indoors.

 What we know

-The term '5G' covers three frequency bands with fundamentally different properties.
-High-band millimeter wave (mmWave, 24-100 GHz) 5G achieves peak speeds of 4-10 Gbps but has a range of only a few hundred meters and cannot penetrate walls or foliage.
-Mid-band 5G (1-6 GHz) delivers speeds of 100-900 Mbps with better coverage.
-Low-band 5G (below 1 GHz) offers speeds of 50-100 Mbps, only marginally faster than 4G LTE which typically delivers 30-100 Mbps.
+The term "5G" covers three frequency bands with fundamentally different physical properties, and marketing often obscures this distinction.
+High-band millimeter wave (mmWave, roughly 24 to 100 GHz) 5G can achieve peak speeds of 4 to 10 Gbps, but its range is limited to a few hundred meters and it cannot penetrate walls, foliage, or even heavy rain effectively.
+Mid-band 5G (roughly 1 to 6 GHz) delivers a middle ground of 100 to 900 Mbps with substantially better coverage than mmWave.
+Low-band 5G (below 1 GHz) offers speeds of roughly 50 to 100 Mbps, which is only marginally faster than mature 4G LTE networks that typically deliver 30 to 100 Mbps in good conditions.

-In practice, most 5G deployments in suburban and rural areas use low-band or mid-band frequencies.
-A user connected to low-band 5G in a city fringe area may experience slower real-world speeds than a user on a robust 4G LTE connection in a city center because 4G infrastructure is more mature and dense.
-Indoor 5G coverage can also be inferior to 4G because higher frequencies are more attenuated by building materials.
+In practice, most 5G deployments in suburban and rural areas rely on low-band or mid-band frequencies rather than mmWave, because mmWave requires a very dense network of small cells to maintain coverage and is economically impractical outside dense urban cores.
+A user connected to low-band 5G at the edge of a city may experience slower real-world speeds than a user on a well-established 4G LTE connection in a city center, simply because 4G infrastructure in mature markets is denser and more optimized after more than a decade of investment.
+Indoor 5G coverage can also be inferior to 4G in some buildings, because the higher frequencies used by 5G, even in the mid-band range, are attenuated more strongly by concrete, glass, and other building materials than the lower frequencies traditionally used by 4G.

 Common claims